 You came to the right place

 Whatever happened to the good old-fashioned piano?
-Well as it turns out, technology happened – and that means you have more instrument options than ever before.
-Whether it’s looking for a simpler approach to learning piano, or figuring out what on earth you’re going to practice on, there’s something out there for everyone and I’ll explain it all in this guide.
+As it turns out, technology happened – and that means you have more instrument options than ever before.
+Whether it’s looking for a simpler approach to learning piano, or figuring out what on earth you’re going to practice on, there’s something out there for everyone and I’ll explain it all in this piano buyer’s guide.

 In my Ultimate Piano Buying Guide video, I took you through your four main options.
 Let’s review!

 This is the first thing you thought of when you read the word “piano,” right?
 That’s because the acoustic piano has been around the longest.
-Acoustic pianos are a popular and traditional option, for some very good reasons:
+Acoustic pianos are a popular and traditional option for piano buyers, for some very good reasons:

 - Acoustic pianos can be beautiful, with a variety of finishes and styles to match your personal aesthetic.

-- They can be a focal point for your home, serving as a piece of furniture in their own right.
+- Acoustic pianos can be a focal point for your home, serving as a piece of furniture in their own right.

 - Acoustic pianos have really nice key feel, plus a certain richness in their tone that is hard to replicate with other options.